-Since the document is distributed to a wide audience with diverse backgrounds, it should be written in an easy to understand language that avoids unnecessary jargon.
-Make sure you include many examples and make it “visual” rather than a long and boring collection of sentences.
+Since the document is distributed to a wide audience with diverse backgrounds, the brand guidelines should be written in a language that is easy to understand.
+Effective brand guidelines include many examples and are“visual”, rather than a long and boring collection of meaningless sentences.

 The guidelines should be accessible by all the parties involved in the brand’s strategy and communication.
 Don’t forget to distribute them to every new employee and service provider.
 Many companies choose to make the guidelines publicly available, which show professionalism and dedication to building a strong brand image.

 Part 2 of this post will provide a detailed look at the contents of a comprehensive brand guidelines document.